 Other Selected Sources

-Several regional and national publications performed a similar function.
+Several regional and national publications also listed prominent members of society.

-Some books seemed to list anyone who chose to pay a subscription fee.
+Some of these books seemed to list anyone who chose to pay a subscription fee.
 Others boasted that they did not charge a fee, and that they included only persons “of worth.”

 These books included: